Marriage License Requirements

 The following information should help you in preparation before applying for your marriage license.

 WHERE TO APPLY: Wisconsin residents must apply in the County Clerk’s office in which one or both have resided for at least 30 days prior to the date of application.
 The marriage may then be performed in any county in Wisconsin.
+If the bride and groom are from different counties, the marriage license may be obtained in either county.
 If both applicants are out-of-state residents, the license must be issued in the county where the ceremony will be performed.

 · Crawford County Clerk, Administration Building, 225 North Beaumont Road, Suite 210 Prairie du Chien, 608-326-0201

 APPLICATIONS TAKEN: Marriage license applications are taken in the County Clerk’s office, Monday through Friday, from 8:00 a.m. to 4:00 p.m.
-Both applicants must apply in person.
+Both the bride and groom must be present to apply for the license.
 The office is open over the noon hour.
 The Administration Building is closed on Saturday, Sunday and legal holidays.

 MARRIAGEABLE AGE: Any person who has attained the age of 18 years may marry.
 If a person is between the ages of 16 years and 18 years the license will only be issued with the written consent of the parents, guardian or custodian.
 Consent forms are available at the County Clerk’s office and must be signed by both parents or guardians in front of a notary public or the County Clerk.